tie-rack/emacs.d/README.md

 was a good time to start my .emacs.d all over.
 So I ditched my old one and made this.

-Then I read and really enjoued some org-mode literate configs, so I made another big change.
+Then I read and really enjoyed some org-mode literate configs, so I made another big change.